DataScienceSpecialization/courses/06_StatisticalInference/homework/hw2.md

----  &radio
+---  &multitext
 Suppose that the number of web hits to a particular site are approximately normally distributed with a mean of 100 hits per day and a standard deviation of 10 hits per day.

-What number of web hits per day represents the number so that only
-5% of days have more hits?
+1. What number of web hits per day represents the number so that only 5% of days have more hits?
 Express your answer to 3 decimal places.

 *** .hint